-Infectious disease an interaction between host and pathogen driven by the genetics of both organisms.
+Infectious disease results from an interaction between host and pathogen driven by the genetics of both organisms.
 The mechanisms of plant-pathogen interactions are often divided into qualitative, in which a few genetic variants of large effect shape binary disease outcomes, or quantitative, in which a spectrum of outcomes arise from the interaction of polygenic variation in the host and pathogen.
-The past decades have witnessed the unraveling of the molecular basis of large-effect loci on both the host and the pathogen side that control qualitative interactions (Giraldo and Valent 2013; Marone et al. 2013; Meng and Zhang 2013; Cui et al. 2015; Lo Presti et al. 2015).
-In thmodel, alternative alleles of the genes create sweeping differences in the transcriptome and phenotypic responses to infection in both the host and pathogen.
-However, plant- interactions cover a full range of genetic architectures, from few genes of large effect to many genes of small effect (Poland et al. 2009; Kou and Wang 2010; Lannou 2012).
-In contrast to qualitative systems, quantitative plant-pathogen interactions exhibit a lack of virulence/ resistance genes that explain large proportions of the variance in in the population (Poland et al. 2009; Kou and Wang 2010; St. Clair 2010; Roux et al. 2014). interactions highly polygenic with genetic variation influencing diverse molecular mechanisms, extending beyond perception (Glazebrook 2005; Nomura et al. 2005; Goss and Bergelson 2006; Rowe and Kliebenstein 2008; Barrett et al. 2009; Corwin et al. 2016a; Bartoli and Roux 2017; Wu et al. 2017; Atwell et al. 2018b; Fordyce et al. 2018; Soltis et al. 2019).
-It is, however, unclear how these polygenic molecular interact alter higher-order phenotypes such as virulence or the transcriptome of both species.
-There is conflicting evidence on the balance of the system, with some studies and traits that genetic variation in the pathogen dominates (Bartha et al. 2017; Wang et al. 2018a), while others balanced contribution of plant and pathogen genetics (Corwin et al. 2016a; Soltis et al. 2019).
-Thus, there is a need to develop genomic approaches to understand how polygenic the genomic response of both organisms.
+The past decades have witnessed the unraveling of the molecular basis of large-effect loci on both the host and the pathogen sides that control qualitative interactions (Giraldo and Valent 2013; Marone et al. 2013; Meng and Zhang 2013; Cui et al. 2015; Lo Presti et al. 2015).
+In the qualitative model, alternative alleles of the genes create sweeping differences in the transcriptome and phenotypic responses to infection in both the host and pathogen via differential recognition events surrounding their proteins.
+However, plant-pathogen interactions cover a full range of genetic architectures, from few genes of large effect to many genes of small effect (Poland et al. 2009; Kou and Wang 2010; Lannou 2012).
+In contrast to qualitative systems, quantitative plant-pathogen interactions exhibit a lack of virulence/ resistance genes that explain large proportions of the variance in the disease outcome in the population (Poland et al. 2009; Kou and Wang 2010; St. Clair 2010; Roux et al. 2014).
+These interactions are highly polygenic with genetic variation influencing diverse molecular mechanisms, extending beyond host-pathogen perception and large effect arms-race loci (Glazebrook 2005; Nomura et al. 2005; Goss and Bergelson 2006; Rowe and Kliebenstein 2008; Barrett et al. 2009; Corwin et al. 2016a; Bartoli and Roux 2017; Wu et al. 2017; Atwell et al. 2018b; Fordyce et al. 2018; Soltis et al. 2019).
+It is, however, unclear how these polygenic molecular interactions alter higher-order phenotypes such as virulence or the transcriptome of both species.
+There is conflicting evidence on the balance of the system.
+Some studies and traits indicate that genetic variation in the pathogen dominates the interaction (Bartha et al. 2017; Wang et al. 2018a).
+Other studies find a balanced contribution of plant and pathogen genetics (Corwin et al. 2016a; Soltis et al. 2019).
+Thus, there is a need to develop genomic approaches to understand how polygenic variations affect the genomic response of both organisms.